 John of Watts is also based on events near his hometown.
 Broussard was a star basketball player at Pacific University in Forest Grove, Oregon, and was selected by the Portland Trail Blazers in the eighth round of the 1974 NBA draft.
 But after his sports career fizzled, Broussard became an ordained minister and founded the Ecclesia Athletic Association (EAA) in 1975—promoting the organization as a way to help children in the Watts neighborhood of Los Angeles through strict discipline and athletic training.

 Over the next 12 years, the EAA grew into a cult and moved its headquarters to Sandy, Oregon.
-The organized collapsed in 1988 with the tragic murder of Broussard’s 8-year-old daughter, Dayna, by four EAA members.
+The organization collapsed in 1988 with the tragic murder of Broussard’s 8-year-old daughter, Dayna, by four EAA members.
 While investigations took place, 53 children in EAA were moved into state care.
 Broussard faced federal charges for allegedly enslaving 29 children but died of complications from diabetes in 1991 before his trial date.